Red Rock State Park: Cultural history

 Red Rock State Park was previously a part of a ranch, Smoke Trail Ranch.
 In 1941 it was purchased by Jack Frye, then-president of Trans World Airlines, as a southwestern retreat for himself and his wife Helen.
 Helen Frye maintained the property for many years after Jack's death in 1959.
 In the early 1970s she sold 330 acre to a real estate development company, who planned to build a resort complex.
 The deal fell through from lack of funds.
 In 1976 the property was transferred to Eckankar, a new religious movement that Helen Frye belonged to, who planned a private retreat for their members.

 In the fall on 1980 a group of friends hiking along Oak Creek were informed by an Eckankar representative that they were trespassing on private property.
 The group happened to include Bruce Babbitt, then-governor of Arizona.
 Concerned about loss of public access along waterways, Babbitt researched the property and noted its potential for a full-fledged state park.
-After determining the willingness of all parties involved, Babbitt pursued a three-way land exchange: Eckankar would sell 286 acre of the Smoke Trail Ranch to Anamax Mining Company, who would donate the land to the state in exchange for 3947 acre of Arizona State Land Department property they had been leasing in Pima County.
+After determining the willingness of all parties involved, Babbitt pursued a three-way land exchange: Eckankar would sell 286 acre of the Smoke Trail Ranch to Anamax Mining Company (owner of the Twin Buttes mine), who would donate the land to the state in exchange for 3947 acre of Arizona State Land Department property they had been leasing in Pima County.
 Since state law only provided for such exchanges within a county, the Arizona Legislature had to pass new legislation allowing trans-county trades.
 The enabling law and the transfers were completed in 1981.

 Development was slowed by budget cuts in the following years and a new land exchange with the federal government involving Red Rock and Lake Havasu State Park.
 Red Rock State Park opened to the public and was dedicated on October 19, 1991.

-Motion picture
+Motion pictures

-Red Rock State Park has been featured in movies such as Rocky Mountain (1950), Fort Defiance (1950), Red Mountain (1951), Escape from Fort Bravo (1953), Fort Massacre (1957), A Distant Trumpet (1963) and The Hallelujah Trail (1965).
+Red Rock State Park has been featured in movies including Rocky Mountain (1950), Fort Defiance (1950), Red Mountain (1951), Escape from Fort Bravo (1953), Fort Massacre (1957), A Distant Trumpet (1963), The Hallelujah Trail (1965), and The Legend of the Boy and the Eagle (1967).